MonashDeepNeuron/HPP/src/chapter2/operators.md

 > Note: We've seen `<<` before with `std::cout`.
 In the case of `std::cout` `<<` means 'put (to)'.
 It is simply an overloaded operator used for ease of use.
 It doesn't correlate to the bitwise meaning.

-Each of the bitwise operators perform their respective logical operations on each of the bits the the two values or points and returns the new value.
+Each of the bitwise operators perform their respective logical operations on each of the bits of the two values or points and returns the new value.

 ```cxx
 #include <bitset>